Film industry and video game industry

 The film industry and video game industry have a long and detailed common history – the two industries have collaborated many times since the 1980s.
 This includes collaboration between people from both industries and projects resulting in products such as video games, film adaptations of video games, among other things.

 History

 1980s

 Video games have also been adapted into films, beginning in the early 1980s.
 Films closely related to the video game industries were done in this time, such as Tron and Cloak & Dagger, but only after the release of several films based on well-known brands has this genre become recognized in its own right.
-Video game films can take several forms, such as traditionally animated films based on the Pokémon, or computer-animated such as Final Fantasy: The Spirits Within.
-There exist Original Video Animations (OVAs) based on popular games such as Dead Space: Downfall, Halo Legends, Dante's Inferno: An Animated Epic which may be released direct-to-video.